SIGNPOSTS

 Prabal:

 It was amazing.
 And pure fun.
 Bengali poets residing in Bengal generally don’t have access to poets from other countries.
 The New Zealand trip gave me that opportunity.
 The only other Bengali poet who has had this experience is Sunil Gangopadhyay.
 When one meet poets from other countries, spends time with them informally, one’s entire thought process changes.
 One comes to know about the latest paradigm shifts and style evolutions, one can identify himself coming out of his own little box, which, finally is a tremendous enrichment I think.
 My poetic diction has changed after my New Zealand trip.
-This trip motivated me to edit an international poetry issue in a journal called Yapanchitra.

 My meeting with Sam Hammil was rewarding.
 I always believed any writer, poet or artist has got much more to do for society over and above his own creation.
 Sam Hammil is one such person who has done this.
 We became friends instantly and on his request I tried to initiate Poets Against War in India.